-If bearing replacement is required, use a bearing puller to remove the inboard and outboard bearings from the impeller shaft.
+If bearing replacement is required, use a bearing puller to remove the bearings from the impeller shaft.

-Shaft and Bearing Reassembly and Installation
+Shaft And Bearing Reassembly And Installation

 Clean and inspect the bearings as indicated in Shaft and Bearing Removal and Disassembly.

 To prevent damage during removal from the shaft, it is recommended that bearings be cleaned and inspected in place.
 It is strongly recommended that the bearings be replaced any time the shaft and and bearings are removed.